-'Kung Fu Panda 3' kicks Up $41 million to dominate U.S. box office
+'Kung Fu Panda 3' Kicks Up $41 Million to Dominate U.S. Box Office

 The cartoon also helped the U.S. box office turn in a respectable performance following a dismal weekend that saw business hit hard by the massive East Coast snowstorm.
 Leonardo DiCaprio's "The Revenant" won the frame with only $16 million in its third weekend of wide release.

-"The Revenant" remained a solid draw in second place in its fourth weekend of wide release, thanks to its dozen Oscar nominations and DiCaprio's star power.
-It finished the weekend with $12.4 million at 3,330 sites for a decline of only 25% and has now generated an impressive $138.2 million domestically.
+"The Revenant" remained a solid draw in its fourth weekend of wide release, thanks to its dozen Oscar nominations and DiCaprio's star power.
+It finished the weekend with $12.4 million at 3,330 sites for a 25% decline and has now generated an impressed $138.2 million domestically.

-DiCaprio is widely expected to win his first Oscar for his gritty portrayal of fur trapper Hugh Glass in "The Revenant."
-He won the SAG Award on Saturday.

-Disney's "Star Wars: The Force Awakens" led the rest of the pack with $10.8 million at 2,566 locations, lifting its record-setting U.S. total to $895.4 million.
-That was enough to edge the studio's "The Finest Hours" for fourth.